ajyoon/bml-lang.org/content/docs/guide/language_basics.md

 toc = true
 +++

-BML is a programming language, but since it's for writing text---and especially poetry---it's designed to be easy to learn and use by non-technical writers.
-As such, we hope this guide will be accessible to new and experienced programmers alike.
+BML is a lightweight programming language for writing text whose particular realizations are left to chance.
+It can be used to write [chance poetry](https://weareinvitedtoclimb.org), translations, varying form letters, game dialogues, and more.
+BML is designed to be easy to learn and use by non-technical writers, so we hope this guide will be useful for both new and experienced programmers alike.

 ### The Sandbox